someline/someline-starter/readme.md

 ## Get Started

-You can get started from either A or B option:
+You can get started from following steps:

 ### A. Clone repository